-A parent may request a hearing before the Board of Education after receiving the information about the investigation.
-The hearing shall be held within ten school days of the request.
+A parent may request a hearing before the Board of Education after receiving the written information about the investigation.
+Any request for such a hearing shall be filed with the Board Secretary no later than sixty calendar days after the written information is provided to the parents.
+The hearing shall be held within ten school business days of the request.
 The Board of Education shall conduct the hearing in executive session, pursuant to the Open Public Meetings Act (N.J.S.A.
 10:4-1 et seq.), to protect the confidentiality of the students.
 At the hearing, the Board may hear testimony from and consider information provided by the school Anti-Bullying Specialist and others, as appropriate, regarding the incident, the findings from the investigation of the incident, recommendations for consequences or services, and any programs instituted to reduce such incidents, prior to rendering a determination.